Hidden Translation and Translating Coset in Quantum Computing: Introduction

-In face of the apparent hardness of \HSP{} in non-abelian groups, a natural line of research is to address subproblems of \HSP{} which, in some groups, centralize the main difficulty of the original problem.
+In face of the apparent hardness of \HSP{} in non-abelian groups, a natural line of research is to address subproblems of \HSP{} which, in some groups, capture the main difficulty of the original problem.
 In a pioneering paper, Ettinger and H{\o}yer~\cite{eh00}, in the case of dihedral groups, implicitly considered another paradigmatic group problem, \HTP{}.
 Here we are given two injective functions $f_{0}$ and $f_{1}$ from a finite group $G$ to some finite set such that, for some group element $u$, the equality $f_{1}(xu)=f_{0}(x)$ holds for every $x$.
 The task is to find the {\em translation} $u$.
 In fact, whenever $G$ is abelian, \HTP{} is an instance of \HSP{} in the semi-direct product $G\rtimes \Z_2$, where the hiding function is $f(x,b)=f_{b}(x)$.
-In that group $f$ hides the subgroup $H = \{(0,0), (u,1)\}$.
-Actually, there is a quantum reduction also in the other direction and the two problems are quantum polynomial time equivalent~\cite{eh00}.
+The group action in $G\rtimes \Z_2$ is defined as $(x_1, b_1)\cdot (x_2, b_2) = (x_1 + (-1)^{b_1} x_2, b_1 \oplus b_2)$, where $+$ denotes the group operation in $G$ and $\oplus$ denotes the group operation in $\Z_2$.
+In $G \rtimes \Z_2$, $f$ hides the subgroup $H = \{(0,0), (u,1)\}$.
+Actually, there is an efficient quantum reduction in the other direction as well, and the two problems are quantum polynomial time equivalent~\cite{eh00}.
 A nice consequence of this equivalence is that instead of dealing with \HSP{} in the non-abelian group $G\rtimes \Z_2$, we can address \HTP{} in the abelian group $G$.
-Ettinger and H{\o}yer~\cite{eh00} have shown that \HTP{} can be solved by a two-step procedure when $G=\Z_N$ is cyclic: polynomial number of Fourier samplings over the abelian group $\Z_N\times\Z_{2}$ followed by an exponential classical stage without further queries.
+Ettinger and H{\o}yer~\cite{eh00} have shown that \HTP{} can be solved by a two-step procedure when $G=\Z_N$ is cyclic: a polynomial number of Fourier samplings over the abelian group $\Z_N\times\Z_{2}$ followed by an exponential time classical stage without further queries.
+The best known quantum algorithm for \HTP{} in cyclic (and, in general abelian) groups is Kuperberg's subexponential time method \cite{kup03}.
+Its relation to certain lattice problems investigated by Regev~\cite{reg04} provides evidence that \HTP{} in cyclic groups might be in fact difficult.

+In a related work, van Dam, Hallgren and Ip~\cite{dhi03} gave efficient solutions for three cases of what they call the hidden shift problem.
+They also define another problem called the hidden coset problem which generalizes hidden shift.
+Their hidden coset problem can be viewed as a generalization of our \HTP{} to not necessarily injective functions.
+While their paper gives efficient quantum algorithms for some specific hidden coset problems, in general the hidden coset problem is of exponential query complexity even in $\Z_2^n$.